Amphibian Inventory & Monitoring Techniques

 - Instructor: Elke Wind

 This introductory course provides students with an opportunity to improve their amphibian species identification and handling skills, learn about survey design and standard inventory and monitoring techniques, and get hands-on experience surveying for amphibians in a variety of settings.
-This 1.5 day course will include a combination of indoor and outdoor work with sessions on amphibian ecology, species identification, handling and disease control methods, study design, and standard sampling techniques.
+This course will include a combination of online teaching and outdoor field work with sessions on amphibian ecology, species identification, handling and disease control methods, study design, and standard sampling techniques.

 Students who complete the course will have: